 This section briefly summarises the key rights attaching to the Ordinary Shares.
 It is not intended to be an exhaustive summary of the rights and obligations of holders of Ordinary Shares.
-Investors who wish to inspect the Issuer's Constitution may do so at the registered office of the Issuer during normal office hours or may obtain a copy in accordance with the instructions set out below.
+Investors who wish to inspect the Issuer's Constitution may do so at the registered office of the Issuer during normal office hours or may obtain a copy in accordance with the instructions set out below (see "Other information" below).